Diana Santos

-Alicia Diana Santos Colmenero (born June 9, 1950), better known as Diana Santos, is a Mexican voice actress who gave the Minnie Mouse's voice into Latin Spanish, the part of Takeshi in the Spanish dubbed version of the 1967–1968 Japanese television program Comet-San.
+Alicia Diana Santos Colmenero (born June 9, 1950), better known as Diana Santos, is a Mexican voice actress who has dubbed Minnie Mouse's voice in Latin Spanish, the part of Takeshi in the Spanish dubbed version of the 1967–1968 Japanese television program Comet-San.
 She has also been credited as Ad Santos (with "Ad" being "A.D.", which stands for her initials "Alicia Diana").
+She is the daughter of Edmundo Santos and Alicia Colmenero.